Lionta/project_3/README.md

 # Project_3
-# Compare and contrast GPD inflation data to the stock market closing rate data.
+# Compare and contrast GPD inflation data to the stock market closing price data.

 Made an API call to the GDP website to retrieve inflation data.
 Downloaded stock information from various companies with stocks